How does the optimizer implicitly bias the model merging loss landscape?: Introduction

-Similarly to the learning rate, we find that a large weight decay also enables more effective merging, beyond improvements in the single model performance.
-We explain this phenomenon using the notion of the \emph{effective learning rate}~\citep{van2017l2,hoffer2018norm}, which suggests that the main role of weight decay is to prevent the (effective) learning rate, and therefore the stochastic noise, from decaying to zero during training.
-Additional components, such as batch size and data augmentation, also inject noise into the optimization process.
-In particular, a smaller batch size creates noisier gradient estimates since each update is computed from fewer samples, leading to more variation in the optimization path~\citep{keskar2016large,jastrzkebski2017three}, while data augmentation introduces extra randomness into each minibatch~\citep{hanin2021dataaugmentationaffectsoptimization}.
-We validate these findings across architectures (MLP, Resnet, Densenet, Transformer, and GPT), tasks (SVHN, CIFAR, TinyImagenet, WILDS, and TinyStories), and settings such as transfer learning.
+Similarly, we find that a large weight decay also enables more effective merging, beyond improvements in the single model performance.
+This can be explained with the notion of the \emph{effective learning rate}~\citep{van2017l2,hoffer2018norm}, which suggests that the main role of weight decay is to prevent the (effective) learning rate, and therefore the stochastic noise, from decaying to zero during training.
+Additional components, such as batch size, momentum, and data augmentation, also inject noise into the optimization dynamics.
+A smaller batch size creates noisier gradient estimates since each update is computed from fewer samples, leading to more variation in the optimization path~\citep{keskar2016large,jastrzkebski2017three}.
+Higher momentum smooths gradient updates and reduces oscillations, biasing the optimizer toward broader, flatter regions of the loss landscape~\citep{sutskever2013importance}.
+Data augmentation introduces extra randomness into each minibatch~\citep{hanin2021dataaugmentationaffectsoptimization}.
+We validate these findings across different architectures, tasks, permutation symmetries, and in transfer learning setups.

-Lastly, we study the effect of the learning rate in task arithmetic merging, which defines a different subspace of solutions than linear interpolation.
+Lastly, we extend the analysis to task arithmetic merging, which defines a different subspace of solutions than simple linear interpolation.
 We find that the geometry of the loss landscape in task arithmetic significantly changes depending on the initialization.
-Given a pretrained initialization (e.g. CLIP), a larger learning rate identifies solutions with greater merging compatibility~(\Cref{fig:task_acc_gain_lr_compare}).
+Given a pretrained initialization (e.g. CLIP), a larger learning rate identifies solutions with easier merging compatibility~(\Cref{fig:task_acc_gain_lr_compare}).
 Moreover, the landscape is also flatter compared to a smaller learning rate.
-When merging solutions trained on two different downstream tasks using different learning rates, we observe that similar optimization configurations are more compatible to merge~(\Cref{fig:task_two}).
+Finally, we find that merging solutions trained on different tasks with a moderately larger noise has the best performance but at the cost of losing compatibility with models trained with different noise~(\Cref{fig:task_two}).